The First Sourcebook on Asian Research in Mathematics Education

 Kyeonghwa Lee, Seoul National University

 Lianghuo Fan, University of Southampton (UK)

 K. Subramaniam, Tata Institute of Fundamental Research

 A volume in the series: International Sourcebooks in Mathematics and Science Education.
-Editor(s): Bharath Sriraman, The University of Montana.
+Editor(s): Bharath Sriraman, University of Montana.

 In Press 2014

 Mathematics and Science education have both grown in fertile directions in different geographic regions.
 Yet, the mainstream discourse in international handbooks does not lend voice to developments in cognition, curriculum, teacher development, assessment, policy and implementation of mathematics and science in many countries.
 Paradoxically, in spite of advances in information technology and the “flat earth” syndrome, old distinctions and biases between different groups of researcher’s persist.
 In addition limited accessibility to conferences and journals also contribute to this problem.

 The International Sourcebooks in Mathematics and Science Education focus on under-represented regions of the world and provides a platform for researchers to showcase their research and development in areas within mathematics and science education.